istio/istio.io/content/en/docs/tasks/security/authorization/rbac-groups/index.md

 ---
 title: Authorization for groups and list claims
-description: Tutorial on how to configure the groups-base authorization and configure the authorization of list-typed claims in Istio.
+description: Tutorial on how to configure the groups-based authorization and configure the authorization of list-typed claims in Istio.
 weight: 30
 keywords: [security,authorization]
 aliases:
     - /docs/tasks/security/rbac-groups/
 ---

-This tutorial walks you through examples to configure the groups-base authorization and the authorization of list-typed claims in Istio.
+This tutorial walks you through examples to configure the groups-based authorization and the authorization of list-typed claims in Istio.

 ## Before you begin